Affiliated with the

 We welcome submissions that come together with one or many formal models that can be processed by some tool (e.g., timed automata for Uppaal, definitions and proofs for Isabelle/HOL, etc.).
 Such models should be complete (i.e., self-contained) and made available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 The models associated to accepted papers will be made available in the MARS Repository.
-Formal models should be put in a TAR or ZIP file, and sent by email to firstname.lastname@example.org, mentioning the number assigned by Easychair to the corresponding submitted paper.
+A URL to the formal models should be provided along with the submission.

-All questions about the workshop should be emailed to TBC at email@example.com
+All questions about the workshop should be emailed to the PC chairs Clemens Dubslaff and Bas Luttik at email@example.com